operand/agency/docs/README.md

 This is an example of the full message schema that is used for all messages sent between agents in `agency`.
-This format is intended to be simple and extensible enough to support any use case while remaining human readable.
+This format is intended to be simple and extensible enough to support most use cases while remaining human readable.

-Note that the `"thoughts"` field is defined as a distinct argument for providing a natural language explanation to accompany any action, but as of this writing `ChattyAI` does not make use of it. `OpenAICompletionAgent` discussed below, does.
+Custom message format are a possibility in the future.
+If you'd like to see support for custom message formats, please open an issue.

 ## Access Control

-All actions must declare an access policy like the following example seen above the `ChattyAI._action__say()` method:
+All actions must declare an access policy like the following example:

 ```python
 @access_policy(ACCESS_PERMITTED)